antronerds/r2-tutorials/docs/Using_Datasets.md

     [**Figure 5: Adapt or scroll through the grid**](_static/images/Usingdatastes/UsingDataset_scroll_through_grid.png) -->

-5Click on the 'Select' button in the grid to see the dataset of your choice appear on the main page in box 2 for further analysis.
+Click on the 'Select' button in the grid to see the dataset of your choice appear on the main page in box 2 for further analysis.